Patriots' 'partnership' with Bill Belichick comes to an end after 24 seasons, 6 Super Bowl titles

 With his cutoff hoodies and ever-present scowl, Belichick teamed with quarterback Tom Brady to lead the Patriots to six Super Bowl victories, nine AFC titles and 17 division championships in 19 years.
 During a less successful — but also tumultuous — stint with the original Cleveland Browns, Belichick earned 37 of his career victories.

 Reaction to Thursday's announcement poured in across social media.
-It included one from Brady, who responded with three heart emojis to a post on ESPN's Instagram page which had photos of Belichick and Kraft embracing during Thursday's news conference.
+It included one from Brady, who responded with three heart emojis to a post on ESPN's Instagram page which had photos of Belichick and Kraft embracing.

-It’s not immediately clear who Kraft will tap to replace the future Hall of Famer.
+It's not immediately clear who Kraft will tap to replace the future Hall of Famer and he declined to get into particulars out of respect for Thursday's announcement.

+“We’ll have a chance to talk about that in the very near future,” Kraft said.

+But asked later what kind of coach he'll seek, he added: "We’re looking for someone who can help us get back to the playoffs and win.”

 Patriots linebackers coach Jerod Mayo won a Super Bowl ring playing under Belichick and has interviewed for multiple head coaching vacancies since becoming a New England assistant in 2019.
 Mayo turned down a few interviews last offseason before signing a contract extension to remain with the Patriots.

-Mike Vrabel, who was fired earlier this week by the Tennessee Titans and won three Super Bowls with the Patriots, is also expected to be a candidate for the head coaching job.
+Mike Vrabel, who was fired earlier this week by the Tennessee Titans and won three Super Bowls with the Patriots, is also expected to be a candidate.

 Belichick's exit from the Patriots comes just a day after another coaching great and longtime friend Nick Saban announced he'd retire after winning seven college national championships.
 Saban worked for Belichick's father, Steve, in the 1980s as a coach at Navy, and Bill Belichick hired Saban as his defensive coordinator when he became Cleveland's head coach in 1991.